Bromism: Treatment

 There are no specific antidotes or protocols for bromide poisoning of the body.
 Increased intake of regular salt and water, which increases the flow of the related chloride ion through the body, is one way of flushing out the bromide.
 Furosemide may help aid urinary excretion in individuals with renal impairment or where bromide toxicity is severe.
-In one case, hemodialysis was used to reduce bromide's half-life to 1.38h, dramatically improving the patient's condition.
+In one case, hemodialysis was used to reduce bromide's half-life to 1.38 h, dramatically improving the patient's condition.

 Iodine deficiency is also linked to weaker (less detectable) forms of bromism.
-Iodine and bromine are closely related to each other in behavior and thus location on the periodic table, and high levels of bromine will displace iodine in tissues and blood when there is an opportunity to do so.
-Supplementary intake of iodine should be preceded by a salt loading protocol, or consumption of dietary sulfur beforehand.
+Iodine and bromine are closely related to each other in behavior (and location on the periodic table), and high levels of bromine displace iodine in tissues and blood when there is an opportunity to do so.
+Supplementary intake of iodine should be preceded by a salt loading protocol or consumption of dietary sulfur beforehand.